Zywave Listed by coinbasecartel Ransomware Group

 On May 15, 2026, insurance-technology provider Zywave appeared on the leak site of the coinbasecartel ransomware group after internal files were exfiltrated during a ransomware attack.
 The breach affects anyone whose personal or business information passed through Zywave’s cloud platform, which serves thousands of insurance brokers, carriers, and agencies across North America.
 If you or your family have ever received an insurance quote, policy document, or commission statement generated through a Zywave-powered agency, your data may now be in the hands of extortionists.

 Public reporting indicates that Zywave, headquartered in Milwaukee, Wisconsin, had internal files stolen in a ransomware incident.
 The company provides sales enablement, analytics, and agency-management tools used by insurance professionals.
-As of the listing date, the precise number of individuals whose records were exposed remains unknown.
+As of the listing date, the precise number of individuals whose records may have been exposed remains unknown.
 Available reporting describes the data as internal files; specific categories such as names, addresses, policy details, or Social Security numbers have not been publicly itemized.
 The coinbasecartel leak site continues to display the Zywave entry, and no deadline for payment has been independently verified in open sources.

 Why This Matters for You and Your Family